Annapurna Base Camp Trek

 Your adventure begins in Kathmandu, where our team will welcome you and take you to your hotel.
 After a city tour of UNESCO Heritage Sites, we drive to Pokhara, the gateway to the Annapurna region.The trek starts from Nayapul, passing through Tikhedhunga and Ghorepani, where an early morning hike to Poon Hill rewards us with a breathtaking sunrise over the Annapurna and Dhaulagiri ranges.
 We then continue through Tadapani and Sinuwa, trekking through lush forests and charming Gurung villages like Chhomrong.

-The trail leads us through Deurali and Machhapuchhre Base Camp (MBC) before reaching the iconic Annapurna Base Camp (ABC), surrounded by towering peaks.
+The trail leads us through Deurali and Machhapuchhre Base Camp (MBC) culminating at the iconic ABC, surrounded by towering peaks.
 After soaking in the stunning scenery, we begin our descent through Bamboo and Jhinu Danda, where we relax in natural hot springs before heading back to Nayapul.
 A scenic drive takes us to Pokhara, and we conclude our journey in Kathmandu with a farewell celebration.

-Required Permits for the Annapurna Base Camp Trek
+Why Choose Us for Your Annapurna Base Camp Trek

 Day to Day Itinerary